 The layout of your retail space is extremely important.
 The layout of a store can affect customer flow and behavior.
-As part of your retail design, you want to create a layout that is both easy for customers to navigate the store and that allows them to explore your products.
+Therefore, when it comes to the design of your retail store, you want to create a layout that is both easy for customers to navigate the store and that allows them to explore your products.

 For example, a layout that is designed for a large store with high foot traffic will not be appropriate for a small store with lower traffic levels.